 Geographic Information (Geospatial Data) Berkshire> Reading

-Geospatial Data is in the Databases and Business Intelligence category.
-The following table is for comparison with the above and provides summary statistics for all permanent job vacancies advertised in Reading with a requirement for database or business intelligence skills.
+Geospatial Data falls under the Databases and Business Intelligence category.
+For comparison with the information above, the following table provides summary statistics for all permanent job vacancies requiring database or business intelligence skills in Reading.

 Permanent vacancies with a requirement for database or business intelligence skills